Have you ever wondered why Gurus and Spiritual teachers change their name? It might not be why you think.

 Nityananda – Eternal Happiness

-Let me know what you think by leaving a comment below.
+Let me know what you think.
 And if you haven’t already, sign up to receive notifications about new posts (only once every couple of weeks).